 What Is SMED?

 SMED stands for Single-Minute Exchange of Dies.
-As the name implies, the goal of SMED is to reduce die changeover time to under ten minutes.
+Contrary to the name implies, the goal of SMED is not to achieve die exchange in a minute or less, but to reduce die changeover time to under ten minutes.

 Everything has a place, and everything in its place.
 Tools should be available in their correct locations so you’re not scrambling for them during setup.

 Think of workplace organization like working in your kitchen: all your kitchen tools have their specific drawer, and if something is out of place it throws off your cooking game.

 It’s the same for manufacturers.
 If everything is taken from and put back in one designated spot, employees don’t have to hunt for tools, which cuts setup time significantly.

 The purpose of visual management is to quickly identify and correct abnormalities.
 One familiar visual management practice is placing tools on a shadow board.
 When the tools are removed, it’s obvious which ones are gone and to which slot they should be returned.